-Alexander holds an MSc in International Relations (with Distinction) from LSE, and a BA in Politics and International Relations (First Class) from the University of Nottingham, Malaysia.
-He has previously worked on LSE's Community Engagement Programme as a volunteer consultant.
-Before joining LSE, Alexander founded and directed a UK-based environment design business and has over ten years of experience in the environment design industry.
+Alexander holds an MSc in International Relations (with Distinction) from LSE and a BA in Politics and International Relations (First Class) from the University of Nottingham, Malaysia.
+During his MSc, he worked as a Consultant on LSE's Community Engagement Programme.
+He is the Founder and Director of a UK-based 3D Environment Design studio and has over ten years of experience in the environment design industry.

 Research topic